Knightmore/Henchman/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in this project!
-Please note that **this repository does not accept pull requests**.
+Please note that **this repository does only accepts pull requests for smaller bugfixes**.

 ## How to Contribute
-- **Issues:** If you find a bug, have a question, or want to suggest an improvement, please open an issue.
+- **Issues:** If you want to suggest an improvement, found bugs that need a larger rewrite or want a new feature please open an issue or use the official Discord channel in [Puni.sh](https://discord.gg/punishxiv).
-- **Discussions:** For general ideas, feedback, or brainstorming, use the official Discord channel in [Puni.sh](https://discord.gg/punishxiv).
+- **Discussions:** For general ideas, feedback, or brainstorming, also use the Discord channel.

 ## Why no Pull Requests?
 This project is maintained in a way that doesn’t use GitHub’s pull request workflow.